ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/DescartesMeditation.md

 ### 2.3.2.
 Reasons for calling doubts on this:

-**Argument from Misktakes:** Sometimes the judges from external senses AND internal senses (feelings about amputated limbs) are mistaken
+**Argument from Mistakes:** Sometimes the judges from external senses AND internal senses (feelings about amputated limbs) are mistaken

 **Argument from Dream:** I also perceive in dream